-In the few years between the Second World War and his sudden death in 1970, Reinhold Koehler developed an immense body of artistic work, dedicated to his principle of décollage.
-Both he and his art belong to the Rhine-Westphalia lands of Germany, where the Düsseldorf ‘Gruppe 53’ came to prominence in 1956, practicing ‘Informel’, using the Tachist and gestural styles.
+In little over two decades, Reinhold Koehler developed an immense body of work, informed by his principle of décollage.
+Both he and his art belong to the Rhine-Westphalia lands of Germany, where the ‘Gruppe 53’ came to prominence in Düsseldorf in 1953, practicing ‘Informel’, using the Tachist and gestural styles which they essentially derived from Dada.
 Nowhere else in Germany was there an artistic concentration of this kind.
 The movement included painters such as Peter Brüning, Karl Fred Dahmen, Albert Fürst, Herbert Götzinger, Gerhard Hoehme, Hahn Trier, Otto Piene and Heinz Mack.
 It was also during this time that Gerhardt Richter came over from Eastern Germany to be able to paint freely.
 He practiced Tachism, then a form of Pop Art before turning to his trade-mark style of blurry press-photographs.

 Amidst this buoyant artistic scene, Koehler was a lone wolf.
-He had invented the technique of ‘décollage’ and used it as early as 1948, ten years before the Neo-Dadaists.
-On the Island of Sylt, Koehler had covered pieces of cardboard with black ink and then started tearing off parts to make visible a form of figuration.
+He had single-handedly developed the technique of ‘décollage’ and used it as early as 1948, ten years before the Neo-Dadaists.
+It was on the Island of Sylt that Koehler first used the technique in a series depicting seagulls.
+He shaped the birds out of pieces of cardboard he had covered in black ink and then torn parts off to make visible a form of figuration.
 His early use of different techniques of manipulating paper were revolutionary: tearing, cutting by knife, scratching by knife or fingers and unravelling.

-During 1963-1964, Koehler covered his collages and décollages with broken glass, which are known as ‘Contra-collages’.
-Simultaneously, he composed objects from broken plates and bottles.
-His work was now subject of many one-man shows in Siegen, Wiesbaden, Groningen, as well as the subject of articles by scholarly writers such as Helmut Heissenbüttel, Wilhelm Nettmann and Wieland Schmied.
+His work was the subject of numerous one-man shows in Siegen, Wiesbaden, Groningen, as well as articles by scholarly writers such as Helmut Heissenbüttel, Wilhelm Nettmann and Wieland Schmied.

 1950, Galerie Kunstspiegel, Freiburg im Breisgau